 The minor could represent an interest distinct from the student’s major, or it could complement a major in the social sciences or humanities for a student working on materials from the period.
 It could equally complement a major in the sciences, for students who want to understand the era (of Galileo and Vesalius) that so powerfully shaped the way their disciplines are understood and studied today.

 Minor in Renaissance Studies

 Students must complete six courses for the minor.
 Because of the interdisciplinary nature of the minor, courses eligible for the minor will come from a variety of departments and will be listed on the Renaissance Studies website.

 The Renaissance can be approached through many disciplines, including:

 Art History, Classics, Comparative Literature, English Language and Literature, Fundamentals: Issues and Texts, Germanic Studies, History, History, Philosophy, and Social Studies of Science and Medicine, Music, Near Eastern Languages and Civilizations, Philosophy, Political Science, Religious Studies, Romance Languages and Literatures (e.g., Catalan, French, Italian), Russian and East European Studies (e.g., Bosnian/Croatian/Serbian, Czech, Polish), and Theater and Performance Studies.

-Students may petition to count courses not cross-listed as RENS if they can demonstrate that the courses have substantial content related to Renaissance questions.
+Students may petition to count courses not listed on the website if they can demonstrate that the courses have substantial content related to Renaissance questions.
 A student may also petition to count up to two language courses if the student can demonstrate that the language is being studied for the purpose of pursing Renaissance studies.
-A successful petition requires students to obtain approval from the program director, who will contact College Advising on the student’s behalf.
+A successful petition requires students to obtain approval from the faculty director, who will contact College Advising on the student’s behalf.